ianboucher/text-analyser/README.md

 - Words are considered to be contiguous blocks of letters - i.e. numbers and special chars are ignored
 - Numbers or special characters adjacent to letters are ommitted from word length calculations - so "3rd" is considered a 2 letter word
 - Case is ignored when calculating most common letter - i.e A = a
+- More than one modal word length or most common letter are possible - in the case of a tiebreak, each value is displayed

 <br/>

 ---
 <br/>

 ## Getting Up & Running

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), so it should behave like any other React app.
 Clone the repo, and from the project directory run: